hawkoli1987/TransMLA/diff.md

 ### When to Use Qwen2.5 Approach

-- Standard conversion with full calibration
+- Standard conversion workflow
 - When query compression is not needed
 - When using GPU resources
 - When perplexity evaluation is desired

 ### When to Use Qwen3 Approach

-- Memory-constrained environments
-- Faster conversion needed
 - Query compression desired (reduced model size)
 - CPU-only environments
 - When evaluation is not needed
+- When dedicated Qwen3 model files are preferred

 ---